tetratelabs/istio-distro.io/content/en/blog/external-ca-integration-with-cert-manager-using-istio-csr/index.md

 ###  Background

-For key and certificate management, Istio is using its own Certificate Authority(CA) inside `istiod` control plane.
+For key and certificate management, Istio is using its own Certificate Authority (CA) inside `istiod` control plane.

-In here, we would use [cert-manager ](https://cert-manager.io/)provisioned Issuer as the [external CA](https://getistio-demo.netlify.app/istio-ca-certs-integrations/) to sign the workloads certificates using Istio CSR API with the CSR request directly going from the workloads to the external CA.
+Here, we would use the [cert-manager ](https://cert-manager.io/)provisioned Issuer as the [external CA](https://getistio-demo.netlify.app/istio-ca-certs-integrations/) to sign the workload certificates using Istio CSR API with the CSR request directly going from the workloads to the external CA.

 ### Setting up the Environment

 We performed this demo using Kubernetes 1.18 and Istio 1.8:

-1. Deploy kubernetes cluster(>=1.16) with minikube.
+1. Deploy Kubernetes cluster(>=1.16) with minikube.

    ```bash
    minikube start --memory=10000 --cpus=4 --kubernetes-version=1.18.6